 The number of Contra Costa HOME Consortium households with a severe housing problem is 59,340, which represents about 43 percent of all households below 100 percent AMI.
 While all racial/ethnic groups experience housing problems at particular income levels, there are three groups experiencing disproportionate housing need throughout the income spectrum.
 At the extremely low-income range (0-30 percent AMI), 81 percent of all households have a severe housing need, and 88 percent (185 households) of Pacific Islanders experience a disproportionate need.
 At the low-income range (30-50 percent AMI), 48 percent of all households experience a housing need, while 58 percent of Hispanics experience a disproportionate severe housing need.
-At the moderate-income range (50-80 percent AMI), 32 percent of all households experience a disproportionate housing need, while 46 percent of Pacific Islanders experience a disproportionate severe housing need, and an incredible 74 percent of Pacific Islanders experience a disproportionate severe housing need.
+At the moderate-income range (50-80 percent AMI), 32 percent of all households experience a housing need, while 46 percent of Pacific Islanders experience a disproportionate housing need.
+At the median income range (80-100 percent AMI), 20 percent of all households have a housing need, and an incredible 74 percent of Pacific Islanders experience a disproportionate severe housing need.